amaurybsouza/iac-practice/README.md

-# Provisioning a EC2 instance with Terraform and deploying a Docker using Ansible
+# Provisioning AWS resources using Terraform a& Ansible

 Foobar is a Python library for dealing with word pluralization.